pulumi/docs/content/docs/guides/saml/okta.md

 ![SAML Application Metadata](/images/docs/reference/service/saml-okta/okta-xml-descriptor.png)

-With the block of XML text in your clipboard, open the Pulumi Cloud Console and navigate to your SAML organization.
+With the block of XML text in your clipboard, open the Pulumi Console and navigate to your SAML organization.
 Click the **Settings** tab, and then select **SAML SSO**.

 Paste the IDP metadata descriptor into the bottom card